JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ### Automate iOS project updates

-To avoid recompiling your framework after every change in the KMM module, configure automatic updates of the iOS project.
+To avoid recompiling your framework manually after every change in the KMM module, configure automatic updates of the iOS project.

 1. On the **Build Phases** tab of the project settings, click the **+** sign and add **New Run Script Phase**.